eman-alatawi/FaveOne-FrontEnd/README.md

 - Justinmind to design the Wireframe
 - GitHub
 - GitHub Pages
+- Material-UI
+  - @material-ui/core
+  - @material-ui/icons
+- react-animated-css

 ## User Stories
-- As a visitor, I prefer not asked to register, so that I can view the Movies/Dramas/Episodes/Actors/Image Galleries/Genders(Catagories)without having an account.
+- As a visitor, I prefer not asked to register, so that I can view the Movies/Dramas/Episodes/Actors/Image Galleries/or Catagories without having an account.
 - As a visitor, I want to be able to do registration, so that I can have further features related to my account type.
 - As a user, I want to be able to Register/Login to my account.
 - As a registered-user(Admin/User), I want to have an edit option for the password, so that I can change the account's password when I want.